Golden Lamb Inn: Owners

+Jonas Seaman of New Jersey was the log tavern's builder and first operator.
+Debts forced him to sell during the 1810's.
+Ichabod Corwin, one of Lebanon's founders, bought the old Seaman tavern.
+Corwin built a fine brick hostel replacing the old log structure.
 In 1926, Robert Jones, grandfather of Senator Rob Portman and husband of Virginia Kunkle leased the Golden Lamb.
 In 1927, he refurbished it and redecorated it with Shaker furniture.
 In 1969, Mr. and Mrs. Jones leased the Golden Lamb to the Comisar family, who owned and operated the now defunct five-star Maisonette restaurant in Cincinnati.
 The Golden Lamb Restaurant & Hotel continues to be owned by the Portman Family of Ohio.